jonase/learndatalogtoday/resources/chapters/chapter-3.md

 ## Collections

 You can use collection destructuring to implement a kind of logical **or** in your query.
-Say you want to find all movies directed by either James Cameron **or** Ridley Scott:
+Say you want to find all movies directed by either James Cameron **or** Ridley Scott.
+You would use the vector `["James Cameron" "Ridley Scott"]` as input to the following query:

     [:find ?title
      :in $ [?director ...]